freelawproject/courtlistener/DEVELOPING.md

 But before we can get into that, we must address...

-# Discussing things

-We host [a Discourse forum](https://flp.discourse.group/c/developer-discussions/8) where you can ask questions and search past ones.

 ## Legal Matters

 Not surprisingly, we have a lot of legal, and particularly IP, lawyers around here.
 As a result, we endeavor to be a model for other open source projects in how we handle IP contributions and concerns.